chrislatimer/minidevjam/lab_appendix2.md

 ![Image](images/lab_appendix2/image15.png)

-* Go to the ‘Trace’ tab and start a trace session by clicking the ‘Start Trace Session’ button
+* Go to the **Trace** tab and start a trace session by clicking the ‘Start Trace Session’ button

 ![Image](images/lab_appendix2/image16.png)